yandex-qatools/postgresql-embedded/README.md

 ### How to use your custom version of PostgreSQL

-Pass the required `IVersion` interface implementation as a first argument of the `PostgresConfig` object:
+Pass the required `IVersion` interface implementation as a first argument of the `EmbeddedPostgres` object:

 ```java
 final EmbeddedPostgres postgres = new EmbeddedPostgres(() -> (IS_OS_WINDOWS) ?
 "9.6.2-2" : "9.6.2-1");